drchristlex/tiktok-research-tools/README.md

 ## Known Limitations

 - **Metadata only**: the API provides video metadata but not video files or audio.
-The voice-to-text transcription field provides a text version of spoken content where available
+The voice-to-text transcription field provides a text version of spoken content where available.
+I am well aware that there are ways to get around this, but those would break the TikTok ToS.
 - **Engagement metric discrepancies**: figures for views, likes and other metrics may differ from what is shown on the TikTok platform, as the API uses archived data.
-See [Pearson et al. (2024)](https://doi.org/10.1080/1369118X.2024.2420032) for a detailed audit of these discrepancies
+See [Pearson et al. (2024)](https://doi.org/10.1080/1369118X.2024.2420032) for a detailed audit of these discrepancies.
-- **Indexing delay**: new videos can take up to 48 hours to appear in API results, which limits applicability for real-time data collection
+- **Indexing delay**: new videos can take up to 48 hours to appear in API results, which limits applicability for real-time data collection.
 - **Unavailable accounts**: some accounts may return errors even when publicly visible.
-The tool identifies these automatically and continues collecting from the remaining accounts
+The tool identifies these automatically and continues collecting from the remaining accounts.
-- **TikTok Shop**: shop data is only available for shops operating in the EU
+- **TikTok Shop**: shop data is only available for shops operating in the EU.

 ---
 ## Citing This Tool